The "Power" of Power Walking - Burn Calories, Get Real Exercise

 Do You Realize the "Power" of Power Walking?

-Maybe you’re an avid exerciser, but are looking for a way to exercise with less impact on your body; OR, maybe you are looking for a way to increase your amount of weekly exercise – Power Walking could be just the thing!
+Maybe you’re an avid exerciser, but are looking for a way to exercise with less impact on your body (such as comparing power walking vs. running); OR, maybe you are looking for a way to increase your amount of weekly exercise – Power Walking could be just the thing!

 The great thing about power walking is that it takes no equipment, no gym membership and you can do it anywhere – at work, in your neighborhood, on vacation.
 But there are ways to maximize its benefits.